poenneby/practical-clojurescript/README.md

      [:h1 "Monumental"]]))
 ```

-We will keep the "item-page" and "items-page" for now as they will serve as examples for the rest.
+You can also remove the "item-page" and "items-page" along with their references in the routes.

 ## Introducing state

-Right at the top we see the inclusion of `atom` - Atoms are used to [manage state](http://reagent-project.github.io/docs/master/ManagingState.html) in Reagent applications.
+Right at the top we see the import of `atom` - Atoms are used to [manage state](http://reagent-project.github.io/docs/master/ManagingState.html) in Reagent applications.

 Declare an atom containing a map with `monuments` and the current `search`
 ```